-The results of the Research Excellence Framework (REF) 2014 show Swansea University has achieved its ambition to be a top 30 research University, soaring up to the league table to 26th in the UK from 52nd in 2008.
-This is the largest climb up the rankings of any research-intensive University in the UK.
+The results of the Research Excellence Framework (REF) 2014 show that Swansea University has achieved its ambition to be a top 30 research University.It has soared up the league table to 26th in the UK from 52nd in 2008.
+This is the largest jump up the rankings of any research-intensive University in the UK.

 Details in the table here REF2014 top 40 by GPA